smcasillas1/Capstone/README.md

 ## Prepare Datasets

-In this step, I will need to determine what data is needed, identify the location of necessary data, and decide how I will maintain the data integrity.
+In this step, I will need to determine what data is needed, locate the necessary data, and decide how I will maintain the data integrity.
 I've decided to use crime data provided by the criminal justice department listed below.
 Also, I will search the internet for a listing of Ohio's Cities and respective Counties.

       1. Ohio's Office of Criminal Justice Services (OCJS) Website for Crime Data Files: <https://dpsoibrspext.azurewebsites.net/?handler=Search>
           - OIBRS_Crime_Data_2022